 What You Need to Know About the Queen Charlotte Track

-Explore lush New Zealand forest, discover historic bays and see spectacular wildlife along the 70km Queen Charlotte Track.
+Explore lush New Zealand forest, discover historic bays and see spectacular wildlife along the 70km (43 miles) Queen Charlotte Track.
 This multi-day walking and mountain biking trail in the heart of the Marlborough Sounds incorporates spectacular forest, mountain and coastal scenery in one of the South Island’s sunniest regions, making this a trail to hit year-round.
 Unlike other multi-day hikes/mountain bike trails in New Zealand, hikers have a range of accommodation options, from humble campsites to luxurious lodges.
 The trail also requires boat transfers to access this remote trail, adding a scenic cruise through the Queen Charlotte Sound into the mix.
 Work out the logistics and check out a description of the trail in this guide to the Queen Charlotte Track!

 What Do You Need to Do the Queen Charlotte Track